nh-99/vue3-enterprise-boilerplate/docs/development.md

 # Launch the dev server and automatically open it in
 # your default browser when ready
 pnpm run dev --open

-# Launch the dev server with the Cypress client for
-# test-driven development in a friendly interface
-pnpm run dev:e2e
 ```

 ### Developing with the production API